cncf/toc/proposals/incubation/LitmusChaos.md

 - [Bring Chaos into your Development Environment (Ramiro Berrelleza, Oketeto)](https://www.youtube.com/watch?v=3No4-1H6slc&list=PLBuYBMjBLBzGGxnZn7DVMQ2tbh7Gwkw7G&index=13&t=1830s)
 - [Chaos Engineering in Telco Cloudnative Infra (Samar and Vaibhav, Orange)](https://www.youtube.com/watch?v=UOhjFbCrncw&list=PLBuYBMjBLBzHPuPsvdbJvKu1KxSowWDYl&index=4&t=201s )

+### Litmus 2.0
+When we started the Litmus project, the goal of this project was to create a complete platform to practice chaos engineering at scale in a Kubernetes way.
+Of course this had to be done incrementally, first create a toolset for chaos injection and then add additional features to make it a platform.
+Litmus 1.x achieved the goal of keeping it completely open source, creating a ChaosHub and creating the required CRDs, Operators and Schedulers.
+With Litmus 1.x, users have a working chaos engineering toolset aligned with the original goals.
+Over time, the monthly cadence releases added the following features.
+- Chaos experiments become building blocks of a ChaosWorkflow, to allow users to create a larger chaos scenarios.
+- A portal to centrally visualize the chaos workflows, get chaos analytics, get the teaming in place for collaboration of chaos workflows.
+- Chaos GitOps for highly scalable automation of chaos workflows.
+Chaos can now be trigged as a result of a change to an application.
+This integrates with other CD tools like ArgoCD and FluxCD
+- Chaos Interleaved dashboards.
+A step toward open observability that is interleaved with chaos incident details

+With all these features, Litmus is a comprehensive platform for chaos engineering.

+**Note:** Litmus itself is composed of microservices.
+For 2.0, more microservices are added and the the existing ones will continue to work.
+Litmus 2.0 is completely backward compatible.
+No features are deprecated.
+Migration path is about constructing new artifacts such as ChaosWorkflows that include the current chaos experiments in use by the users.

 ## Incubation Stage Requirements

 ### Production usage